The Violence Project Mass Shooter Database

 2. Examination of community-level socio-ecological factors of where mass public shootings take place, including, but not limited to, crime rates, measures of social inequality, community mobility, availability of mental health resources, and prevalence of guns in households.

-3. In-depth life history interviews with living mass shooters who are currently incarcerated and follow-up interviews with key stakeholders (e.g., family members, first responders, survivors) in the communities where shootings took place.
+3. In-depth life history interviews with living mass shooters who are currently incarcerated and follow-up interviews with key stakeholders (e.g., family members, first responders, survivors, experts) in the communities where shootings took place.

 4. Dissemination of findings, creation of a public website, and implications for evidence-based prevention strategies.

 The work is guided by rigorous ethical protocols from the Institutional Review Board at Hamline University and a steadfast commitment to no notoriety for mass shooters.

 America has not one gun violence problem, but several.
 Everyday gun violence claims or changes hundreds of lives each week, disproportionately young Black and Latino men.
 In 2017 alone, the Centers for Disease Control reported 14,542 homicides by discharge of firearms.
 112 of those deaths were attributable to public mass shootings, according to our data—the highest of any year recorded because of the Las Vegas shooting that claimed an unprecedented 58 lives.
 The fact that public mass shootings account for fewer than 1% of all firearm homicides does not diminish their extraordinary tragedy.
 Mass shootings cause damage far beyond that which is measured in lives lost.
 They are rare but focusing events.